Download the Complete FYRU By-Laws

 - Clubs using suspended or unregistered coach(s) on their contact games may be penalized, up to and including suspension from the Union.

-- FYRU shall establish a funds account to cover expenses generated by Union activities.
-Approval of the fees will require a two-thirds majority vote from the FYRU Board.
+F. FYRU shall establish a funds account to cover expenses generated by Union activities.
+Approval of the fees will require a majority vote by the Board.

-- Penalties for violation of FYRU By-Laws and FYRU Rules and Regulations shall be determined by a simple majority vote of the FYRU Board.
+I. Penalties for violation of FYRU By-Laws and FYRU Rules and Regulations shall be determined by a simple majority vote of the Executive Board

-- All disputes, grievances, disciplinary appeals, etc shall be handled under the rules and procedures of USAR.
+L. All disputes, grievances, disciplinary appeals, etc. shall be handled under the rules and procedures of USAR.

 ARTICLE VIII.
 CLUB COMMITMENT

-Each club must remain in good standing with the rules and regulations of the FYRU in order to participate.
+Each club must remain in good standing with the rules and regulations of the FYRU in order to participate in seasonal and league play.

 ARTICLE IX.
 FYRU DISSOLUTION